Speech-Language Pathology Department

 A speech-language pathologist is someone who evaluates, diagnoses, and treats: speech, language, and cognitive-communication disorders.

-At NOSHC, we have 11 certified and licensed speech-language pathologists on staff and 3 speech-language pathology assistants.
+At NOSHC, we have several certified and licensed speech-language pathologists on staff and 3 speech-language pathology assistants.

 Los patólogos del habla y el lenguaje